optimumenergyco/beagle/readme.md

 * `beagle up`: Run the next pending migration.
 * `beagle down`: Roll back the last completed migration.
 * `beagle all`: Run all of the pending migrations.
-* `beagle list`: List the pending and completed migrations.
+* `beagle status`: List the pending and completed migrations.
 * `beagle generate <name>`: Create a new timestamped migration file using the provided name.

 ### Database Configuration